 Here's some headline statistics on how I'm getting on:-

-(The first are always accurate, the others lag behind to a greater or lesser degree.)
+(The first is always accurate, the second can lag behind to a greater or lesser degree.)

 As you can see from above, I've hidden a fair number of these.
 However, by far my favourites are my Amazing Adventure puzzle series.

 Challenge caches started to become popular in 2010.
-Although they take the "?" icon (mystery/puzzle/unknown) the cache is to be found at the published co-ordinates.
+Although they take the "?" icon (mystery/puzzle/unknown) the cache is (mostly) to be found at the published co-ordinates.
 However, in order to claim the cache, in addition to finding it, you must also meet the criteria laid down by cache owner.
 These can range from relatively straightforward to fiendishly difficult.
 My challenge page shows those caches that I've completed, am working towards, am considering for the future and a few that I've rejected as just too difficult.

 Started by sadexploration this series has really caught people's imagination and it grows and grows.
 While I've added a number of caches to the series, including all of the churches in my own town, I regard my major contribution to be the provision and maintenance of the Church Micro Statistics page.